 I am a medical oncologist and physician-scientist who specializes in lung cancers and the development of precision medicines for solid tumors.
 Having experienced cancer in my own family, I understand how devastating a cancer diagnosis can be for patients and their loved ones.
 Yet I emphasize that there is hope for extended survival and improved quality of life.
 My practice is devoted to pursuing that hope through personalized and compassionate care, and by applying the most cutting-edge science to fighting cancer.
 I tailor treatments to the molecular profile of patients’ tumors as well as their individual circumstances - whether that means offering a proven standard of care or a novel clinical trial.

 My research focuses on molecular changes in patients’ tumors on a gene or protein level and targeting them with new medicines.
-I have led numerous pivotal international clinical trials as principal investigator, including “drugging the undruggable” KRAS — which has long been considered impossible to treat — and targeting HER2.
-These trials have transformed clinical practice guidelines.
+I have led numerous pivotal international clinical trials as principal investigator, including “drugging the undruggable” KRAS which has long been considered impossible to treat - and targeting HER2 across multiple types of cancers.
 Furthermore, I am co-director of MSK’s multidisciplinary Thoracic Liquid Biopsy Program, which is focused on clinically developing liquid biopsy technologies to optimize early cancer detection and precision cancer therapy.

 We cannot fight cancer alone, but through international collaboration, I devote my career to winning the global war on cancer and bringing real hope to patients.

 - American Society of Clinical Oncology Young Investigator Award

 - American Association for Cancer Research Young Investigator Translational Cancer Research Award

 - A Phase I Study of AMG 510 to Treat Advanced KRAS G12C-Mutant Solid Tumors